Episode 144. Crazy News Stories from 'The Times' Publication

 It is asserted.

-Like that the story isn't really just that the dog can talk, but the dog is actually fluent.
+Like the story isn't really just that the dog can talk, but the dog is actually fluent.

-Like it's not just saying, like, you know, this isn't Scooby-Doo here and be like, he can you can really say some for real words here, guys.
+Like, it's not just saying, like, you know, this isn't Scooby-Doo here and be like, Rudolph, Ricky.

 Right.

-He speaks perfect Germanic language, yes.
+He speaks perfect Germanic language.

 Yes.

-Comes out of this comes from Berlin.
+This comes from Berlin.

-Which startled the zoological savants of Europe eight years ago with his alleged mathematical feats.
+Don promises to become as celebrated an attraction as the horse Cleaver Hans or Clever, which startled the zoological savants of Europe eight years ago with his alleged mathematical feats.

 Wait, this horse could do math?